FedoraQt/MediaWriter/README.md

 `qmake PREFIX=/usr .`

-The main binary, `mediawriter`, will be writen to `$PREFIX/bin` and the helper binary can be found on the path `$PREFIX/libexec/mediawriter/helper`.
+The main binary, `mediawriter`, will be written to `$PREFIX/bin` and the helper binary can be found on the path `$PREFIX/libexec/mediawriter/helper`.

 #### Requirements